Monfffy/Demo/README.md

 # Demo
-This is a demo proctise for HTML/CSS/JS by Monffy
+This is a demo practise for HTML/CSS/JS by Monffy
 <br>
 <strong>Beautiful Mess</strong>
 <br>